Thimxx/pyGenealogical-Tools/README.md

 * pyexcel pyexcel-xls pyexcel-xlsx (only used for transforming xls into xlsx)
 * python-Levenshtein
 * gedcompy https://pypi.python.org/pypi/gedcompy | https://github.com/rory/gedcompy/

+All the previous modules are available in the requirements.txt file, but wxpython needs to be manually installed, visit wxpython page for further info.

 Concerning testing, the repository if configured to use nose, coverage, nose-htmloutput, so you will need to install in your local installation as well.